aidarwin/aws_croc_captures_to_datalake/README.md

+## 6 Maintenance

+### Compute cost

+To keep compute costs of the EMR cluster in check you will need to do the following :

+  a.
+Set the lowest cost EMR cluster
+  b.
+Set Cost Analyser options for resource and hourly level granularity
+  c.
+Setup budgets with notifications in Cost Analyser
+  d.
+Pause or shutdown cluster when not in use

-### Maintenance
+### File Maintenance

 To improve query speed, Delta Lake supports the ability to optimise the layout of data in storage.
 There are various ways to optimize the layout outlined here.

-## Compaction - Delta Lake can improve the speed of read queries from a table by coalescing small files into larger ones.
+#### Compaction - Delta Lake can improve the speed of read queries from a table by coalescing small files into larger ones.

 from delta.tables import *